LetsGo12300/calculator/README.md

 # Calculator
-- This is a web-based calculator project I made using vanilla JavaScript, HTML and CSS
+- This is a web-based calculator project I made using vanilla JavaScript, HTML and CSS.
+I was able to utilize CSS grids and JavaScript event handlers.

 ### What's inside
 ![Calculator sample photo](static/Capture.PNG)